espegun/good-dev-practice/how_to_git/README.md

 * **Branching** makes it possible to work in parallell on different context while minimizing interdependencies.<br/>
 * **HEAD** is a reference to the last commit in the currently check-out branch.<br/>
 * **Merging** All the commits which are not present in the working branch are added to it.
 Sometimes, a separate merge commit will be created.<br/>
 * **Pull request** Get feedback and possibly approval to merge your commit and branch into another branch (normally `master`).
 One commit/PR for each branch, then squash, merge and delete the branch (Origo Dataplatform.
 All merges into `master` are expected to be deployed in `prod` (while you may deploy to `dev` during individual development testing).
-To make reviews quick and precise, keep them small, independent and well explained.<br/>
+To make reviews quick and precise, keep them small, independent and well explained.
+For new repos, to invite in *possible* reviewers, **Settings --> Manage access --> Invite teams or people** (then they can be added as reviewers).<br/>

 ![Image from unwiredlearning.com](git-flow.png)